Affiliate links on Android Authority may earn us a commission. Learn more.

 Related best app lists:

 If we missed any great new Android games, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+To see our list of best apps, click here.